YohaanKhan/Finalysis/README.md

 * **XGBoost model load errors**
   Confirm `models/credit_rating_xgboost_final.json` exists and is a valid XGBoost model file.
 If missing, the app attempts to use the baseline file.

 ---

+## Contributing

+* Fork the repository, create a feature branch, implement changes, and open a PR.
+* Keep UI changes in `src/templates/`, backend logic in `src/`.
+* Ensure any heavy imports/loaders are guarded so the Flask server can start quickly.

+---